bevry-archive/nodefailsafe/07-fetchall.md

 ----------------------------------------------------------------------
 ## BONUS POINTS

+Once you've finished the exercise, there are a few bonus points you can get.

-There are several interesting things going on in this exercise.
-Bonus points if you can answer the following questions:
+There are several interesting things going on in this exercise, can you answer the following?

 1. Why would throwing an error in our `fetchall` module cause an unexpected state?